 Snap Lens allows you to publish your lens at any time and it is very simple!
 All you need to do is hit the "Publish lens" button.
 You can also specify visibility for your lens - it can be either, public, private, hidden, or offline (Local).
 Public means that your lens is accessible to everyone.
 Private lenses are accessible only via a specific link that you can share.
 Hidden and offline are accessible only to you!

 Before it becomes public or private, it must be approved by the Snap Lens team.
 From personal experience, the approval took about 1 hour.

 Limitations and CameraKit solution

 Snap lenses work on Snapchat exclusively.
-By default, you can not embed it directly into your application, same as in SparkAR.
+By default, you can not embed it directly into your application, the same as in SparkAR.
 However, Snap lens offers a new embedded solution - CameraKit.
-It is an SDK that can be embedded into Android or iOS application, but it's currently in closed beta and you have to request Snap Lens for permission before using it.
+It is an SDK that can be embedded into Android or iOS applications, but it's currently in closed beta and you have to request Snap Lens for permission before using it.

 Snap Lens with Hand Tracking